-Recovery efforts resume for missing plane with 6 aboard
+Debris washes ashore amid search for small plane carrying 6

 - Sure, Alabama is better, but Huskies still could have won | Matt Calkins

-A beverage distribution company executive was piloting the plane.
-His wife, their two teenage sons, and two neighbors were aboard.
+John T. Fleming, chief executive of a Columbus-based beverage distribution company, was piloting the plane.
+His wife, Sue, their two teenage sons, Jack and Andrew, and two neighbors were also aboard.

+The aircraft was headed to Ohio State University Airport, northwest of downtown Columbus.
+The plane suddenly lost altitude about 2 miles out during a scheduled return trip to Columbus, according to a flight-tracking service.

+Fleming’s father has said the family and friends were attending a Cleveland Cavaliers basketball game.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.